I want to change colors of tiles on dashboard to colors not presently offered. Where do these color numbers come from?

 Definitely agree with Kelley L. Meeusen idea of using picture overlay for Dashboard courses:

 Would also recommend that students remove the colour background as well once you add in a picture by clicking on the traffic light icon on the Dashboard and unticking the Colour Overlay feature:

 Hi David Storm...

 Just to complete the circle here (in case other people find this question), the following Guides detail how you can use hex code colors to change you Course Cards to whatever you want:

-How do I view course cards in the Dashboard as an instructor?
+How do I view my favorite courses in the Card View Dashboard as an instructor?

-How do I view course cards in the Dashboard as a student?
+How do I view my favorite courses in the Card View Dashboard as a student?